-- ii. beacon specification; - iii. typical operational scenarios and limitations with photos/drawings illustrating beacon configurations for operation with antenna(s) deployed; - iv. system configuration, including external ancillary devices and antennas, if applicable; - v. methods of beacon activation and beacon/antenna deployment; - vi. self-test mode and GNSS self-test mode activation and indication; - vii. battery replacement instructions and battery replacement period; - viii. for beacons with voice-transceivers, providing for a design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings for the users for beacons with voice-transceivers, providing for design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings to the users, that that voice-transceiver transmit operation exceeding the declared maximum cumulative transmit-mode 'on' time will reduce duration of operation of the activated 406-MHz beacon; - ix. for beacons with RLS capability, the operation of the RLS function shall be clearly explained, such that it can be easily understood, including any limitations of the overall RLS system.
+- i. beacon type and designation, - ii. beacon specification; - iii. typical operational scenarios and limitations with photos/drawings illustrating beacon configurations for operation with antenna(s) deployed, - iv. system configuration, including external ancillary devices and antennas, if applicable, - v. methods of beacon activation and beacon/antenna deployment, - vi. self-test mode and GNSS self-test mode activation and indication, - vii. battery replacement instructions and battery replacement period, - viii. for beacons with voice-transceivers, providing for a design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings for the users for beacons with voice-transceivers, providing for design limitation of the voice-transceiver operation, indication of the maximum cumulative transmit-mode 'on' time, and appropriate warnings to the users, that that voice-transceiver transmit operation exceeding the declared maximum cumulative transmit-mode 'on' time will reduce duration of operation of the activated 406-MHz beacon, - ix. for beacons with RLS capability, the operation of the RLS function shall be clearly explained, such that it can be easily understood, including any limitations of the overall RLS system.

-- f) beacon marketing brochure, if available - g) the technical data sheet for the battery cells used in the beacon indicating nominal cell capacity and self-discharge rate over the declared battery replacement period and the declared battery shelf-life, and the electric diagram of the beacon's battery pack; - h) copy of the beacon markings and labels (for all beacon models and additional names) indicating, as per C/S T.001 section 4.5.8: - i. beacon model name, beacon manufacturer, and C/S TAC number, - ii. beacon 15-HEX ID, - iii. operating temperature range (e.g., -20°C to +55°C), - iv. minimum operating lifetime (e.g., 24 hours),
+f) beacon marketing brochure, if available

+g) the technical data sheet for the battery cells used in the beacon indicating nominal cell capacity and self-discharge rate over the declared battery replacement period and the declared battery shelf-life, and the electric diagram of the beacon's battery pack;

-Until FOC of Galileo RLS is declared by the Cospas-Sarsat Programme, the user manual shall include the wording in Annex D of document C/S T.001.
-In addition to English, this text may also be provided in an appropriate language for the intended place of sale.
-This same text shall be included in a notice that is placed prominently in the product packaging with every Galileo RLS capable beacon.
+h) copy of the beacon markings and labels (for all beacon models and additional names) indicating, as per C/S T.001 section 4.5.8:

+- i. beacon model name, beacon manufacturer, and C/S TAC number, - ii. beacon 15-HEX ID - iii.
+Aircraft Operator 3LD - for ELT(DT)s coded with a 3LD in PDF2, - iv. operating temperature range (e.g., -20°C to +55°C). - v. minimum operating lifetime (e.g., 24 hours), vi. for RLS-capable beacons:

+- that the beacon is equipped with RLS functionality (i.e. RLS-capable),

+- wording on the beacon identity label (i.e., label with C/S TAC Number and 15-Hex ID) indicating that the RLS function is either enabled (for beacons coded with the RLS Location protocol), or disabled (for beacons coded with protocols other than the RLS Location protocol), - marking(s) indicating which are the RLS and RLM indicator(s); ~~an indication if the beacon is equipped with RLS functionality, and labelling of the RLS indicator (if applicable);~~ i) the technical information on the reference oscillator, including: